Having Hard Conversations

 EXPECTED TIME COMMITMENT

 The course includes 2 modules totaling 8 professional development hours.
-You may move through the material at your own pace within your six-month access period.
+You can move through the material at your own pace during your six-month access period.

 ON-DEMAND ACCESS